On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Introduction

 .12cm Note that if a group $G$ has finite NCC, then obviously so do all its quotients.
 Thus, we get an immediate consequence of Theorem~\ref{main:discrete} applicable to arbitrary discrete groups.

 \begin{Corollary} Let $G$ be a discrete group with finite NCC.
-Then the image of $G$ in its profinite completion (which is the largest residually finite quotient of $G$) is finite, cyclic or infinite dihedral. \end{Corollary}
+Then the largest residually finite quotient of $G$ (which is the image of $G$ in its profinite completion) is finite, cyclic or infinite dihedral. \end{Corollary}

 \begin{Remark}\rm There are plenty of known examples of infinite discrete groups which have finitely many conjugacy classes and thus in particular have finite NCC.
 Such groups with only 2 conjugacy classes (albeit infinitely generated) were constructed already in the classical paper of Higman, B.H.
 Neumann and H. Neumann~\cite{HNN}.
-To the best of our knowledge, the first finitely generated examples are due to S. Ivanov~\cite[Theorem~41.2]{Ol}.
-Finally, the main theorem of a remarkable paper of Osin~\cite{Os} implies that for any $n\geq 2$ there exist infinite $2$-generated groups with exactly $n$ conjugacy classes; moreover there exist such groups of exponent $p$ for all sufficiently large prime $p$.
+To the best of our knowledge, the first finitely generated examples are due to S. Ivanov~\cite[Theorem~41.2]{Ol} who in particular showed that there exist such groups of exponent $p$ for every sufficiently large prime $p$.
+Finally, the main theorem of a remarkable paper of Osin~\cite{Os} implies that for any $n\geq 2$ there exist infinite $2$-generated groups with exactly $n$ conjugacy classes.
 For additional examples of infinite groups with finite NCC see \cite{vPW2}. \end{Remark}